QUB-ASL/bzzz/docs/HOW_TO_BUILD_BZZZ.md

 * Attach the Power (UBEC) connector from the previous step to the correct header on the Pi PCB.

 <img width="600" src="images/FC_in_case.png">

+* If you haven't already, using the USB memory stick follow the [software setup](https://github.com/QUB-ASL/bzzz/blob/main/docs/SETUP.md)
+* Check it motors spin as expected
+* If needed callibrate the ESCs following [this](https://github.com/QUB-ASL/bzzz/tree/feature/187-docs_on_how_to_build_bzzz/hardware)
+* Attach the Propellers using the adapters that came with the motors and [fly safely](https://github.com/QUB-ASL/bzzz/blob/feature/187-docs_on_how_to_build_bzzz/README.md#how-to-fly)

 ### Anemometer